Splitting Assets In A Divorce

 - Your law firm must be adept at sending out proper discovery requests, whether they be personally to the opposing party and/or to gather information from other principals or entities, such as business records requests.

 - As part of your specific case strategy, it is always best to work at settling all property issues to hopefully keep you out of court while standing ready to litigate key issues to preserve your most valued assets.

-You can rest easy knowing we are doing everything we can to help you through your divorce.
+You can rest easy knowing that your property division attorney in Austin is doing everything possible to help you through your divorce.

 How Does A Divorce Split Assets?